 There Are Many Features And Accessories That Can Be Added To Your Printer

-Features such as automatic duplexing, automatic document feeders for multi-page packets that print both sides of a page in a single pass, finishing accessories that staple, fold, bind and hole punch can be used to create finished packets, booklets, magazines or pages for notebooks.
+Features such as automatic duplexing, automatic document feeders for multi-page packets that print both sides of a page in a single pass, and finishing accessories that staple, fold, bind, and hole punch can be used to create finished packets, booklets, magazines, or pages for notebooks.
 Before you purchase a printer decide which features would benefit your personal business needs.

 Waltz Can Help You With Printers, MFPs, and Scanners

-Whether your firm is ready to replace or just looking at adding a new printer, the above are good starting places for coming to a decision.
+Whether your firm is ready to replace or just looking to add a new printer, the tips above should set you on the right track.
+You can also check out our stock or contact us for a free print assessment.

 > VIEW OUR FEATURED PRINTERS, MFPs, & SCANNERS